Twrigh18/Purchasing-Portfolio-PowerBI/README.md

 <img width="347" alt="Total Number of all Requisitions over 100,000" src="https://github.com/user-attachments/assets/cd7a069d-56b9-42f0-85a4-4b06b5e51ad9">

 All Departments submitted **4,574** requisitions that were over $100,000.
-These requisitions require suppliers that have formal solicitations or have a sole source.
-Departments really have to check if an order is going to go over $100,000
+The compettive bidding requirements is that suppliers that are slected by departments for their purchases must go through a formal solciciation.
+If Procurements can be made using an award ASU has established through competitive bidding, or a cooperative or consortium agreement, the above requirements do not apply.
+Meaning suppliers that haver acontract for a s

+Departments can request to waive competitive bidding requirements in the form of a Sole Source must be adequately documented by the requesting department and is subject to approval by Purchasing.
+AFter apporval the supplier is a sole source if the department provide the sole souce for their purchases

+Departments can also request the competitive bidding requirements for an Emergency Procurement must be adequately documented by the requesting department and is subject to approval by Purchasing and Business Services, Office of General Counsel and executive leadership.
+After approval the supplier has a form called a Bid Waiver

 ## What Is the Total Amount of All Requisitions Over $100,000 ?